 Services Associated with Scripts Script Name Notes Apache Web server apache2 The rcapache2 symbolic link, which is by default part of the path, can be used to start, stop, and restart the Apache Web Server, rather than referencing the init script directly.
+Archive and Version Services novell-ark This lets you to start, stop, restart and display the status of the Archive and Version Service.
 CASA micasad This is the CASA daemon.
 Distributed File Services novell-dfs This lets you start and stop the VLDB service.
 DNS (NetIQ eDirectory enhanced) novell-named This works in connection with named to provide NetIQ eDirectory DNS services.
 DNS (SUSE Linux Enterprise Server 11 base) named This is the SLES 11 DNS service daemon.
-Domain services Daemon xadsd Dynamic Storage Technology novell-shadowfs This script starts and stops the shadowfs daemon and the kernel module fuse. eDirectory ndsd This lets you start and stop eDirectory.
+Dynamic Storage Technology novell-shadowfs This script starts and stops the shadowfs daemon and the kernel module fuse. eDirectory ndsd This lets you start and stop eDirectory.
 It executes the /usr/sbin/ndsd binary. eDirectory SNMP support ndssnmpsa This lets you start and stop the NDS subagent. eDirectory LDAP support nldap This lets you load and unload the LDAP library that NetIQ eDirectory uses to provide LDAP support.
 It is not actually a service.
 FTP pure-ftpd This is used by the Novell FTP Pattern.